h4ckyou/h4ckyou.github.io/posts/ctf/perfectr00t24/solution.md

 Offset 11 holds a libc address and we can confirm by checking the memory region that address resides in
 ![image](https://github.com/user-attachments/assets/8c147dff-252d-4337-9352-3e86364cea2a)

-Now to calculate the libc base we need to get the offset from our leak to the libc which we can easily do by subtracting it
+Now to calculate the base of libc we need to get the offset from our leak to the libc base which we can easily do by subtracting it
 ![image](https://github.com/user-attachments/assets/7454fed4-6b27-4796-ae08-4051226c8816)

 ```